 When buying a home, most people think first about location and, of course, price.
-But an important decision that’s even more basic is deciding between a single-family home, a condominium, or a townhouse.
+But another important decision is home type — i.e., deciding between a single-family home, a condominium, or a townhouse.

 Should You Buy a House, a Condo, or a Townhouse?

-Buying a condo, a townhouse, or a single-family home has a big impact on your lifestyle, as well as how much control and responsibility you have for maintaining and making changes to your home.
+Buying a condo, a townhouse, or a single-family home has a big impact on your lifestyle.
+It determines how much control you have over making changes to your home, and how much maintenance you’re responsible for.

 A condo is like an apartment, in that it’s one unit within a larger building or residential complex.
-What’s different is you own it instead of renting it.
+What’s different is you own it instead of rent it.

 A single-family home is a stand-alone house with space surrounding it.